 I’ve compiled a list of useful sources when selecting the best investment funds.
+This is aimed at UK based investors.

 They are a community of investors who’s goal is to help ordinary people who want to manage their own wealth become better informed.